Dass Restaurant (Ethiopian restaurant in Nairobi)

 A friend then invited me to Dass a few months after that for a spoken word event that also took place on a Friday.

-If you have not heard of it before, allow me to summarize all this and say: Dass Restaurant is a wonderful Ethiopian restaurant in Westlands, on Woodvale Grove, that serves good food in a classy ambiance.
+If you have not heard of it before, allow me to summarize.
+Dass Restaurant is a wonderful Ethiopian restaurant in Westlands, on Woodvale Grove, that serves good food in a classy ambiance.
 On the weekends, Dass ‘happens’ with live bands and poetry readings which have the place packed to capacity.

 If this is your kind of thing, please check it out.